JLuc/scribus-project-manager/README.md

 ## Available scripts

 * slacheck : performs all possible checks and reports issues before sending PDF to printer
-* checkimages : checks that the used images are all stored in 'images' subfolder.
-This script is bound to be refactored and made more simple.
+* slacheckimages : checks that the used images are all stored in 'images' subfolder.
 * slacheckfonts : checks that the fonts are all embeded or subseted.
 * makbook : call relevant tools on relevant files and create final PDF (not published yet)